 There’s always plenty to do in North Pembrokeshire whether adventuring with sailing, kayaking, coasteering or hiking to sitting on a beach with an icecream!

-For rainy days there’s the gym and swimming pool, Theatr Gwaun’s digital cinema, live music, or one of our renowned music festivals.
+For rainy days there’s the gym, swimming pool, and Theatr Gwaun’s digital cinema.

 With Stena Line ferries sailing twice a day to Rosslare in Ireland, Fishguard is a favourite stop off point before crossing the Irish Sea.